 No significant and material orders have been passed by the Regulators Courts orTribunals impacting the going concern status of the Company and its operation in thefuture.

 For further details on Indirect Tax Cases please refer

 9. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYBETWEEN THE END OF THE FINANCIAL YEAR AND DATE OF THIS REPORT

 10. HOLDING SUBSIDIARIES ASSOCIATES & JOINT VENTURE

-The Company has one overseas joint venture namely M/s.
+The Company has one (1) overseas joint venture namely M/s.
 Agro and Spice Trading PteLimited Singapore as on 31st March 2022 which is engaged in the business of trading ofspices.
 PT Sumatra Resources International & Pt.
-Thea Universal Trade are subsidiariesof the said joint venture Agro Spice &Trading Pte Limited.
+Thea Universal Trade are subsidiariesof the said joint venture M/s.
+Agro and Spice Trading Pte Limited.
 PT Sumatra ResourcesInternational is incorporated and engaged in the business of manufacturing Catechins fromGambier with the use of innovative technology.

-Companies Act 2013 thestandalone financial statements of the Company consolidatedfiinancial statements along with relevant documents and separate audited accounts in respect of joint venture areavailable on the website of the Company at www.iwpkatha.com cost under investors' section.
-These documents will also be available forinspection till the date of the AGM during thebusiness hours at the Registered Office of theCompany
+Companies Act 2013 the standalone fiinancial statements of the Company consolidatedfiinancial statements along with relevant documents and separate audited accounts inrespect of the joint venture are available on the website of the Company atwww.iwpkatha.com under investors' section.
+These documents will also be available forinspection till the date of the AGM during business hours at the Registered Office of theCompany

 11. INDIAN ACCOUNTING STANDARD